• Skip to primary navigation

 Parmesan Roasted Cauliflower Steaks

-These roasted cauliflower steaks are delicious and stunning!
-Perfect as a side dish, but also hearty enough to stand alone as an entree, simple seasonings and a Parmesan crust elevate the texture and flavor to this humble vegetable.
+Roasted cauliflower steaks are delicious, easy to make, and stunning to look at!
+Perfect as a side dish, but also hearty enough to stand alone as an entree, simple seasonings and a parmesan crust elevate the texture and flavor of this humble vegetable.
+This dish is sure to become a favorite!

 Print Pin Rate